Richard Dawkins: Political views

-In April 2021, Dawkins said on Twitter that "In 2015, Rachel Dolezal, a white chapter president of NAACP, was vilified for identifying as Black.
+In April 2021 Dawkins said on Twitter that "In 2015, Rachel Dolezal, a white chapter president of NAACP, was vilified for identifying as Black.
 Some men choose to identify as women, and some women choose to identify as men.
 You will be vilified if you deny that they literally are what they identify as.
-Discuss."
+Discuss".
 After receiving criticism for this tweet, Dawkins responded by saying that "I do not intend to disparage trans people.
-I see that my academic "Discuss" question has been misconstrued as such and I deplore this.
-It was also not my intent to ally in any way with Republican bigots in US now exploiting this issue."
-The American Humanist Association retracted Dawkins' 1996 Humanist of the Year Award in response to these comments.
+I see that my academic 'Discuss' question has been misconstrued as such and I deplore this.
+It was also not my intent to ally in any way with Republican bigots in the U.S. now exploiting this issue".
+In a 2021 interview, Dawkins stated regarding trans people that he does not "deny their existence nor does he in any way oppress them".
+He objects to the statement that a "trans woman is a woman", because it "is a distortion of language and a distortion of science".
+The American Humanist Association retracted Dawkins's 1996 Humanist of the Year Award in response to these comments.
+Robby Soave of Reason magazine criticised the retraction, saying that "The drive to punish dissenters from various orthodoxies is itself illiberal".

 Dawkins has voiced his support for the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation that campaigns for democratic reform in the United Nations, and the creation of a more accountable international political system.

 Dawkins identifies as a feminist.
 He has said that feminism is "enormously important".
-However, Dawkins has also been accused by writers such as Amanda Marcotte, Caitlin Dickson, and Adam Lee of misogyny, criticizing those who speak about sexual harassment and abuse while ignoring sexism within the New Atheist movement.
+Dawkins has been accused by writers such as Amanda Marcotte, Caitlin Dickson and Adam Lee of misogyny, criticising those who speak about sexual harassment and abuse while ignoring sexism within the New Atheism movement.